Written by Terri Reddout

 My friends and family now know if they post something without verifying it, I will publicly post that the information they shared is wrong and here’s how I know.
 (It gets to be embarrassing after I’ve done it several times to you!)

-After delivering my little rant on verifying information found on the Internet, a student in my COM 201 class made this post about Leonard Nimoy’s death on our class FB page.
+When I began little rants on verifying information found on the Internet several years ago, a student in my COM 201 class made this post about Leonard Nimoy’s death on our class FB page.

 The first thing I did was to verify the information was true.
 When I asked him about it in class, he said that’s exactly what he did before posting it to our class page.